joseproenca/homepage-academic/content/other/vvml-questions/index.md

 A similar discussion is on whether internal artefacts are allowed or if all should be made public.
 I prefer the former (more modular).

+__Pierluigi:__
+Output artifact `out` is only made available after the method ends.
+Hence the artefact from A1 to A2 is never exposed and unnecessary.

 ## Small DSL metamodel comments